 For a similar tutorial for JungleDocs for Office 365, click here.

 JungleDocs is able to merge multiple smaller documents - we call them Small Parts - into a final document.
-Technically, Small Parts could be called templates, too, in a sense that they contain pre-defined pieces of content.
-If you need slight variations of the same document, using Small Parts is often faster than creating this document from one template and then making the changes manually.
+Technically, Small Parts could be called templates, too, given that they contain pre-defined pieces of content.
+If you need slight variations of the same document, using Small Parts is often faster than creating a document from a template and then editing it manually.

 To use Small Parts, you will need to create a library to store them.
 You will also need to configure the main document template accordingly.
 In this tutorial, you will learn how to:

 - Create a Small Parts library

 - Configure a JungleDocs rule to use Small Parts

 - Configure a document template to use Small Parts

 if you'd rather learn by watching, there's a video tutorial at the bottom of the page.

 There are no specific requirements for this library.
 However, we strongly advise distributing your smaller documents across folders in the library.
 You can choose what folders to include in the document template configuration so that once you run JungleDocs, unnecessary folders will not be shown.

 2. Select Document Library.